entando/e6-vagrant-vm/README.md

 In the root of this project run `vagrant up` and wait until the process ends.
 The first time it will take longer so you can take a coffee and relax.

-**During the startup phase vagrant will ask you to choose the network interface to use for the bridging.** This way all the network configuration will be done automatically and you'll can access to openshift web console from your pc.
+**During the startup phase vagrant will ask you to choose the network interface to use for the bridging.** This way all the network configuration will be done automatically and you'll access to openshift web console from your pc.

 ## Login to the VM